The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 Whether it’s Facebook or Twitter, the header image is the first image people see, and it’s the best opportunity to give followers a great impression.

 Your brand’s header should give your followers the message you are trying to convey.
-For instance, Red Bull —which always claims that their drinks give people ‘wings’ — makes sure that their Facebook feed is filled with adventurous photos and videos.
+For instance, Red Bull—which always claims that their drinks give people ‘wings’ — makes sure that their Facebook feed is filled with adventurous photos and videos.
 Hence this adrenaline-filled cover photo makes complete sense for them.
+They've also taken advantage of the fact that headers can now be animated, and post a cool montage of various activities.

-Disney Pixar, on the other hand, uses cover photos to let their fans stay updated about all the new releases — which in this case is the highly anticipated Finding Dory.
+Disney Pixar, on the other hand, uses cover photos to let their fans stay updated about all the new releases—which in this case is the highly anticipated Toy Story 4.

 03. Maximize your phone’s native camera by taking creative selfies

-Taking out a professional camera to send out every little update, is not just time consuming, it takes out that “genuineness” you want to impart to your fans.
+Taking out a professional camera to send out every little update is not only time consuming but can take out that “genuineness” you want to impart to your fans.
 (And what if you want to share a selfie?)

 Use your phone’s native camera.
 With the right light and angle, you can capture a high-quality photo with just an 8-megapixel camera.
-To make the whole process easier, you can take pictures through Canva’s iPhone app and start editing it right away.
+To make the whole process easier, you can take pictures through Canva’s mobile app (available on both on iPhone and Android) and start editing it right away.

 Selfie social media campaigns have proved to be successful for many brands because it’s relatable and authentic (or at least authentic-looking).
 There is no reason why your brand should stay behind.

 If you’re using this technique, make sure to use your camera-dependent platforms.
-Selfies and social channels like Instagram, Snapchat, and Vine are particularly popular to younger users — so this might only be effective if your brand caters to this demographic.
+Selfies and social channels like Instagram, Facebook, and Snapchat are particularly popular to younger users—so this might only be effective if your brand caters to this demographic.

 04. Implement the correct image dimensions

-Did you know the ideal image dimensions for a typical photo post on Facebook is different than images upload for link posts?
+Did you know the ideal image dimensions for a typical photo post on Facebook is different from images uploaded for link posts?

 05. Stick to a consistent schedule